sevidmusic/Roady/README.md

   a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

-- A Module may utilize javascript files, css files, html files, or php files to implement the features it provides.

 - Modules define Routes which define the relationship between a Module Name, a collection of names that map to Request names, a collection of Named Positions that map to positions in a Roady HTML Template